egorsmkv/Scribosermo/README.md

 ## Usage

-Note: This repository is about training STT-networks only, you can't really _"use"_ it, except by creating a test dataset with one single entry and running a test with it.
+Note: This repository is about training STT-networks only, you can't really _"use"_ it to transcribe files.

 Requirements are:

 - Computer with a modern gpu and working nvidia+docker setup
-- Basic knowledge in deep-learning
+- Basic knowledge in python and deep-learning
 - A lot of training data in your required language \
   (preferable >100h for fine-tuning and >1000h for new languages)